Please help my mom stay in assisted living

 She needs the care because she has early dementia and other ailments.
 Staying where she is would allow her to continue the best care, remain among good friends and familiar faces, and stay within driving distance of my sister and my family.

 Assisted living is expensive everywhere.
-What she pays now is about the average for the state of Maryland.
-She is on the waiting list to move to another place that will accept a subsidy, which will be much more affordable, but that will take about a year and a half.
+What she pays now is now well more than average for the state of Maryland.
+Google what assisted living costs are in the U.S., Maryland, and Montgomery County.
+She is on the waiting list to move to another place that will accept a subsidy, which will be much more affordable, but that will take a while longer.

 Thanks so much for considering contributing.
 Any donations will go directly to pay for her care.
 Upon request, I can send a receipt to donors that shows their donations went directly from a dedicated account to assisted living expenses.